micromark/micromark-extension-frontmatter/readme.md

 ## HTML

 Frontmatter does not relate to HTML elements.
-It is typically stripped, which is what this plugin does.
+It is typically stripped, which is what these extensions do.

 ## CSS